Updated March 2022

 SHARE WORK-FROM-HOME SUSTAINABILITY TIPS

-With many still working from home, put together a list of tips to distribute for Earth Day to help workers continue to practice good waste reduction and sustainability habits at home.
-Remember, these habits will transfer to the office when COVID restrictions are lifted.
+With some still working from home, put together a list of tips to distribute for Earth Day to help workers continue to practice good waste reduction and sustainability habits at home.
+Remember, these habits will transfer to the office when workers return.
 Some ideas:

 - Provide tips on what to do with PPE like masks and gloves.